qorix-group/score/docs/features/persistency/kvs/requirements/chklst_req_inspection.rst

 **Purpose**
 The purpose of this requirement inspection checklist is to collect the topics to be checked during requirements inspection.

+**Conduct**

+ As described in the concept :need:`doc_concept__wp_inspections` the following "inspection roles" are expected to be filled:

+    author: these are the persons who did the last commits on the requirements in scope (can be derived from version mgt tool)

+    reviewer: these are all persons committing into this inspection document or giving a pull request verdict on it (can be derived from version mgt tool)

+    moderator: only needed for conflict resolution between author and reviewers, is the safety manager, security manager or quality manager called in as a reviewer (can be derived from version mgt tool)

+    test expert: <one of the reviewers explicitly named here, to cover REQ_08_01 as described>

 **Checklist**

 .. list-table:: Requirement Inspection Checklist Persistency KVS